sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Token Exchange ([[RFC8693]]) SHOULD be used to request access tokens with a minimal scope and audience.

-Despite the mechanisms enforced by this specification, the operational circumstances may allow these controls to be relaxed in a specific context.
+Despite the mechanisms enforced by this profile, the operational circumstances may allow these controls to be relaxed in a specific context.
 For example, if a bilateral agreement between two agencies legally entitles usage of citizen identifiers, then the pairwise anonymous identifer requirement